 - Given the breadth and scope of the pastoral assignments entrusted to most priests in our diocese, it has become increasingly essential for them to learn how to set appropriate limits on the demands made upon their time and attention.
 This is done not so much by saying ‘no’ to the needs of parishioners as it is by ensuring that adequate time is being set aside for prayer, rest, healthy eating, and relationships with other priests, family, and friends.
 Whereas in the past, the parish provided many natural supports to balance the life of a priest, today priests must take more initiative in ordering their lives according to the highest goods.

 Given the large size of our diocese, our priests often find themselves separated from one another by large geographical distances.
 In order to support and encourage one another in ministry, most priests therefore belong to a group of priests who gather on a regular basis to pray, talk, and share time together.
 Some of these groups are known as "Emmaus Groups," and other groups go without formal names.
 In either case, these regular gatherings of brother priests with one another are an important source of community and strength for them.

 CLERGY INSTITUTE AND RETREATS

-As part of their ministry each year, priests and deacons from the entire diocese gather together with the Bishop for a week of training, discussions, and social time each year in May.
-The annual clergy institute has been held in Bar Harbor for many years now, and has featured notable speakers like Bishop Robert Barron, Cardinal Timothy Dolan, and others.
+As part of their ministry each year, priests and deacons from the entire diocese gather together with the bishop for a week of training, discussions, and social time each year in May.
+The annual clergy institute has been held in Bar Harbor for many years now and has featured notable speakers such as Bishop Robert Barron, Cardinal Timothy Dolan, and others.